Hoskins Center IRIS Registry Research Fund

 - Approach: Is the proposal well thought out?
 Is the project feasible?

-- The IRIS Registry Analytics Committee will review applications and notify the selected award recipients during summer 2019.
+- The IRIS Registry Analytics Committee will review applications and notify the selected award recipients during the fall.